A fault in the ethernet may have crippled the Orion • log spacecraft

 At the highest level, the attack works by disabling a synchronization system called the Control Framework (PCF) protocol.
 These are the messages that enable devices at a common table and ensure that they communicate quickly.

-The researchers determined that complex machines that don’t make a best effort can infer unique information about the time-inducing part of the network.
+The researchers determined that complex machines that don’t make a best effort can infer unique information regarding the time-inducing part of the network.
 The devices can then be used to generate malicious sync messages.

 Then, the better compromised voltage device may conduct electromagnetic interference at the transformer, sending spurious sync messages to other TTE devices.